Research Report

 SaaS inflation is a term coined to describe the average price increase of software.
 Just like a typical person’s shopping cart is used to quantify the consumer price index (CPI), the same can be done for an organization’s SaaS stack.

-In 2024, SaaS inflation increased by 12.3%, meaning the same unchanged set of SaaS products will cost businesses significantly more than it did a year ago.
+For 2024, the average SaaS inflation rate was 12.8%, meaning the same unchanged set of SaaS products will cost businesses significantly more than it did a year ago.

 SaaS inflation in 2024 has been driven by a variety of factors, but fundamentally it is due to a majority of vendors increasing their pricing.

 This average is well above consumer inflation, even after accounting for those that left prices unchanged.
-Consumer inflation, which includes everything from apparel and food to housing and healthcare, remains higher than in recent periods but has fallen relatively sharply compared with 2023, in most markets hovering between 2 and 4%.
-SaaS inflation, however, is continuing to rise drastically - up 4.2% from December 2023.
+Consumer inflation, which includes everything from apparel and food to housing and healthcare, has decreased drastically since a spike in 2021-2022, with most markets hovering between 2 and 5%.

-While wider consumer inflation has fallen globally from 5.2% to 3.3% (UN), SaaS inflation remains uncomfortably high — 272% higher than for most other products.
+While wider consumer inflation has fallen from 3.3% to 2.2% (G7 average), SaaS inflation remains uncomfortably high — 322% higher than for most other products.

 Vendors broadly increase pricing at a globally consistent rate.
 Consumer inflation, of course, varies wildly between regions and can be directly managed by central banks for each nation.
 SaaS inflation is less beholden to these forces, but it means that the growth in the cost of SaaS outstrips the cost of other goods at a swifter pace in some regions than others.

-SaaS inflation is three times the rate of consumer inflation (CPI) in Spain, and around double the inflation rate in the US, Singapore and Canada.
+SaaS inflation is over four times the rate of consumer inflation (CPI) in the US, UK, Germany and Spain, and around even reaches over 7x or 8x the national CPI of Singapore or France.

 The rise in SaaS prices is not uniform by product category either.
-Sales software, which already suffers from poor licence utiliization and poor pricing transparency, has seen bigger price hikes than in other software categories.
+Sales software, which already suffers from poor licence utiliization and poor pricing transparency, has seen bigger price hikes than in other software categories - averaging a 16.6% inflation rate.

 SaaS Shrinkflation is rampant

-One striking finding from this research is that while SaaS spending has grown by 17.9% in total, only about half of this comes from vendor price increases.
+One striking finding from this research is that while SaaS spending is growing, only about half of this comes from vendor price increases.
 The remainder is driven by at least two other mechanisms.
 Firstly, there is increased levels of adoption; essentially more investment per head in new products.
 In AI software alone, investment surged by 65% YoY.

 The other is 'shrinkflation' - a portmanteau to describe obfuscated changes to pricing and value that are not immediately obvious on the rate card.